Dismantling the Regulatory Industrial Complex

 But Reagan’s Executive order applied only to newly created regulations, not existing ones.
 It was President Obama’s administration that took this concept a step further by requiring government agencies to routinely review rules and “determine whether any such regulations should be modified, streamlined, expanded, or repealed.”

-President Trump went further, forcing retrospective reviews of rules by issuing a “one in, two out” standard.
+President Trump went even further, forcing retrospective reviews of rules by issuing a “one in, two out” standard.
 This standard required that, for every new regulation put forth by a government agency, two needed to be deleted.
 Despite these efforts, the regulatory burden has only continued to grow.

 These attempts at reform have largely failed because the current government model is unidirectional.
 Governments are good at creating legislation and regulation, but they lack robust mechanisms to review, modify, or delete them, after they are put into force.